History of equity and trusts: Republican reforms

 Instead of one Lord Chancellor, Cromwell and the House of Commons appointed several Commissioners of the Great Seal of England and tasked them with reforming the court.
 However, when the House of Commons took up law reform in 1650, they proposed no changes in the Chancery.
 It has been suggested that a possible reason for this was the large and power lobby that was formed by Chancery officeholders.
 In any event, and after several pamphlets criticising the Court had circulated, reforms were proposed in a bill that would have seen the process become more efficient and direct with the creation of a Chief Clerk to handle most of the procedure and with heavy penalties for refusing to answer or appear in court (a novelty).
-The bill never became law however, as Parliament delegated its authority on Cromwell in 1654.
+The bill never became law as Parliament delegated its authority on Cromwell in 1654.

 Cromwell would issue orders for some of the reforms to be adopted, but the Commissioners refused to heed his orders.
 Cromwell's orders preserved the Chief Clerk and would have appointed six masters (judges) to sit daily until all cases before the court had been dealt with, with any disagreement between them to be resolved by the chief master.
 The orders further demanded that all cases be heard in the order in which they were filed and on the day appointed for the hearing, even if that would have meant the Court had to sit in the evenings; though the Masters were allowed to not sit on Saturday afternoons.
 The Commissioners would still persist in their opposition to the reforms.
-Despite the fact that Parliament, in the later years of the Commonwealth, would once again consider how to best reform the Chancery, the Monarchy and thus the old officials and most of their practices, were restored before they could settle on a satisfactory scheme.
+Despite the fact that Parliament, in the later years of the Commonwealth, would once again consider how to best reform the Chancery, the Monarchy and thus the old officials and most of their practices were restored before they could settle on a satisfactory scheme.

 The Stuart Restoration

 The restoration of the Stuart monarchy mean there would be no wholesale reform of the Court of Chancery.
 Nonetheless, it was recognised that some changes would be necessary and desirable.
 Lord Clarendon, who was appointed as Lord Chancellor upon Charles II coming to the throne, promulgated a new code of orders for the Court which built on the Cromwellian code.
-Eg, Clarendon's code ordered that a master's ruling should not be questioned unless the appellant paid forty shillings (two pounds), which served to stem the tide of appeals against orders.
+E.g., Clarendon's code ordered that a master's ruling should not be questioned unless the appellant paid forty shillings (two pounds), which served to stem the tide of appeals against orders.
 While the driving force behind Clarendon's reforms was to protect the interests of officeholders, there was some initial success at improving the efficiency of the court.